 There are also subcommittees to work on the many aspects of OER at CSN what are always looking for more input from our college community.
 Visit CSN Libraries to learn what they are doing with OER.

 This subcommittee will track and assess the cost-savings, outcomes, use, and perceptions of OER at CSN.
 This committee will begin with a baseline of CSN OER usage, establish definitions, create and disseminate surveys about student access and success.
-Chair is Josh Martin.
+Chair is Tina Martin.

 This subcommittee will help with finding, writing and implementing grants.
 Chair is Paula Michniewicz.